top of page

 Your Supervisors at School

 An English teacher will be your direct supervisor.
 You can ask them about anything including things outside of work.
-They are likely to be busy, but if you give them time to help you with bigger outside-of-work things (at least one weeks’ notice), they will likely be happy to do so.
+They are likely to be busy, but if you give them time to help you with bigger outside-of-work things (at least one week's notice), they will likely be happy to do so.
 Don’t hesitate to ask for help.
-Chances are they are happy to use the opportunity to use the English they have studied for so long.
+Chances are they are happy to have the opportunity to use the English they have studied for so long.

 Supervisors at School